Joe Orlando: Early life

-Orlando was born in Bari, Italy, emigrating to the United States in 1929.
+Orlando was born in Bari, Italy, immigrating to the United States in 1929.
 He began drawing at an early age, going to art classes at a neighborhood boys' club when he was seven years old.
 He continued there until he was 14, winning prizes annually in their competitions, including a John Wanamaker bronze medal.
 In 1941, he began attending the School of Industrial Art (later the High School of Art and Design), where he studied illustration.
-This school was a breeding ground for a number of comics artists, including Richard Bassford, Sy barry ,Frank Giacoia, Carmine Infantino, Rocke Mastroserio, Alex Toth and future comics letterer Gaspar Saladino.
+This school was a breeding ground for a number of comics artists, including Richard Bassford, Sy Barry, Frank Giacoia, Carmine Infantino, Rocke Mastroserio, Alex Toth and future comics letterer Gaspar Saladino.
 Infantino and Orlando remained close friends for decades.
 While Orlando was still a student, he drew his first published illustrations, scenes of Mark Twain's The Prince and the Pauper for a high-school textbook.

 After his high school graduation, Orlando entered the U.S. Army and was assigned to the military police, doing stockade guard duty, followed by 18 months in Europe.
 From Le Havre, France, he was sent to Antwerp, Belgium and then to Germany, where he stenciled boxcars and guarded strategic supplies for the occupation forces.

 After his 1947 discharge, he returned to New York and began study at the Art Students League on the GI Bill.
 He entered the comic book field in 1949 when the packager Lloyd Jacquet assigned him to draw for the Catholic-oriented Treasure Chest.
 This was a "Chuck White" story that paid nine dollars a page.
 At the Jacquet Studio he met fellow artist Tex Blaisdell, and the two teamed later on many projects.

 Professional career

 EC and Mad

 In the early 1950s, he was an assistant to Wally Wood on stories for several publishers, including Fox, Youthful, Avon and EC Comics, before becoming a regular staff artist with EC in mid-1951.
-He was earning $25 a page at EC, and shortly after his first EC stories under his own name were published that year, he married his first wife, Gloria, in September 1951.
+He was earning $25 a page at EC, and by mid-1951 saw his first EC stories published under his own name.

 After EC, from 1956 to 1959, he drew Classics Illustrated adaptations, including Ben-Hur, A Tale of Two Cities and Rudyard Kipling's Kim.
-In addition to many contributions to EC's Mad (1960–1969), Orlando also scripted the Little Orphan Annie comic strip beginning in 1964.
+In addition to many contributions to EC's Mad (1957–1969), Orlando also scripted the Little Orphan Annie comic strip beginning in 1964.
 He did covers for Newsweek and New Times, and his work as an illustrator appeared in National Lampoon, children's books and numerous comic books.